hypothesis/h/docs/api.rst

 .. http:put:: /api/annotations/(string:id)

    Update the annotation with the given `id`.
-Requires a valid authentication token.
+Requires a valid API token.

    **Example request**::